inetrg/inet/showcases/ethernet/preemption/doc/index.rst

    :end-at: DropTailQueue
    :language: ini

-.. note:: There is no priority queue in this configuration, but the sub-mac-layer modules each have their own queue.
-It is also possible to disable these internal queues and have just one shared queue in the EthernetPreemptableMac module.
+There is no priority queue in this configuration, the two MAC-layer submodules both have their own queues.
 We also limit the queue length to 4, and configure the queue type to be :ned:`DropTailQueue`.

+.. note:: We could also have just one shared priority queue in the EthernetPreemptableMac module, but this is not covered here.

 We use the following traffic for the ``RealisticDefault``, ``RealisticPriorityQueue`` and ``RealisticPreemption`` configurations: